-Groundwork believes that bringing passenger rail service back to northern Michigan is possible in less than a decade with a focused campaign of public engagement, technical analysis, and adequate support from a cross section of community, state, and federal agencies.
+Groundwork believes that bringing passenger rail service back to northern Michigan is possible in less than a decade with a focused campaign of public engagement, technical analysis, and support from community, state and federal agencies.

-Groundwork is also working closely with the Michigan Department of Transportation to plan demonstration train rides from Ann Arbor to Traverse City beginning in the summer of 2016 to raise awareness about the project, and to better understand track conditions, the safety improvements required, and the interaction between the tracks and the communities along
+Groundwork is working with its transportation partners, including the Michigan Department of Transportation, on a 2018 feasibility study to raise awareness about the project, better understand track conditions and safety improvements required, and the interaction between the communities along the line.

 EXISTING INFRASTRUCTURE: The tracks are still in place, they’re still owned by the state, and they’re in good shape.
 Often the most expensive part of a transportation project is the cost of buying land and laying new tracks.